kinode-dao/kinode-book/src/my_first_app/chapter_1.md

-# My First Uqbar Application
+# Tutorial: Build and Deploy an App

 Welcome!
 In these tutorials, you'll setup your development environment and learn about the `uqdev` tools.